 Missing covariate information was imputed, on a country-specific basis due to heterogeneity between countries, using multiple imputation by chained equations (five imputations).(16,17) To account for the difference in baseline risk of poor outcome, countries were grouped according to the observed proportion of poor outcome patients (A: < 15% (Spain), B: 15-25% (Belgium, Netherlands, Poland, UK), C: >25% (Germany)).
 A conditional random forest approach was then used to identify the most important variables for each imputed dataset.(18) The number of variables selected for inclusion in an imputation-specific logistic regression model was chosen based on the number of included patients (Table 1).
 We removed non-significant variables in a backwards fashion (α = 0.10), included interaction terms between remaining fixed effects and removed non-significant interaction terms (α = 0.05).

 Variables that were significant in at least two imputation-specific models were retained in the group-specific model, which was reduced in a backwards fashion (α = 0.05).
-Variables that were significant in at least one group-specific model were retained in the general model, which was then reduced in a backwards fashion (α = 0.05).(19) The prediction rule was constructed using the final general model (“symptoms” model) and its pooled parameter estimates, with the optimal cut-off value determined using the Youden index.(20) The procedure followed is illustrated in Figure A1 (in Appendix).
+Variables that were significant in at least one group-specific model were retained in the general model, which was then reduced in a backwards fashion (α = 0.05).(19) The prediction rule was constructed using the final general model (“clinical” model) and its pooled parameter estimates, with the optimal cut-off value determined using the Youden index.(20) The procedure followed is illustrated in Figure A1 (in Appendix).

 Validation of the new prediction rule

 The stability of the new prediction rule was evaluated using cross-validation.
 For this procedure, the data were split in three sets of equal size by sorting by country and assigning every first (second and third) observation to the first (second and third) dataset.
 Two sets were used to conduct backwards model building starting from the general model and obtain pooled parameter estimates.
-The third set, together with the pooled estimates, was used to determine the area under the receiver operator curve (AUC), which can range from 0.5, corresponding to no discriminative ability, to 1, corresponding to perfect discrimination.(21) This procedure was repeated three times, such that each set was used to determine the AUC once.
+The third set, together with the pooled estimates, was used to determine the area under the receiver operator curve (AUC), which is the probability that for each (randomly) chosen pair (one patient with and one patient without poor outcome) the one with poor outcome is correctly identified.
+This AUC can range from 0.5, corresponding to no discriminative ability, to 1, corresponding to perfect discrimination.(21) This procedure was repeated three times, such that each set was used to determine the AUC once.
 Empirical bootstrapping was used to obtain 95% percentile confidence intervals.

 Evaluation of the new prediction rule